ramjisreenivasan/hour-bank-app/mobile-privacy-policy.md

 If you have any questions about this privacy policy or the mobile app, please contact us:

+**Developer:** Ramji Sreenivasan
-**Email:** privacy@hourbank.ramjisreenivasan.com
+**Email:** ramjisreenivasan@gmail.com
 **Website:** https://hourbank.ramjisreenivasan.com/about
 **Mailing Address:**
-HourBank Privacy Team
-[Your Address]
-[City, State, ZIP Code]
+13055 Garridan Ave
+Windermere, FL 34786
+United States

 ## Jurisdiction

-This privacy policy is governed by the laws of [Your State/Country] and any disputes will be resolved in the courts of [Your Jurisdiction].
+This privacy policy is governed by the laws of the State of Florida, United States, and any disputes will be resolved in the courts of Orange County, Florida.

 ## Key Points Summary